Texas 'Dragtavist' Drag Queens Stage Border Wall Protest

 Drag queens from throughout Texas' Rio Grande Valley gathered last weekend in Brownsville to protest further construction of the border wall and bring attention to LGBTQ migrants who have been detained or are seeking asylum.

 In a public park, a performer who goes by Beatrix Lestrange did not have to struggle to catch the attention of protesters gathered for the No Border Wall Protest Drag Show.
-Lestrange wore a multicolored dress, a red wig, black pumps and a choker with studs.
+Lestrange, whose real name is Jose Colon-Uvalles, wore a multicolored dress, a red wig, black pumps and a choker with studs.

 "Who's ready to have a political time?"
 Lestrange yelled out.
 The audience, standing in a semicircle and dressed in similarly vivid outfits, cheered and applauded.